 LR-060: No Ritmo da Terra

-No Ritmo da Terra promotes an ontological realignment with nature through the recovery of resistance technologies developed by the cultures that remained attached to their world -- A necessary mechanism of survival from the erasure of subjectivities in the colonial process.
+No Ritmo da Terra promotes an ontological realignment with nature through the recovery of technologies developed by cultures that remained attached to the earth -- A necessary mechanism of survival from the erasure of subjectivities in the colonial process.

-The past is the future, and we must dance in the rhythm of the earth if we hope to survive.
+We must listen to those who came before us, and dance in the rhythm of the earth if we hope to survive.

 Listen to No Ritmo da Terra: